The Brown Bear of Norway: Tale type

+However, Swedish scholar Jan-Öjvind Swahn considered that the tale was "greatly mixed" between his type 425B and international type AaTh 425N, "Bird Husband".

 Motifs

 The motif of the separation of the heroine from her children is located by scholarship across Celtic and Germanic speaking areas.

-According to 's study on some 1,100 variants of Cupid and Psyche and related types, he concluded that the bear is the "most usual" form of the supernatural husband in Germanic and Slavonic areas.
+According to Jan-Öjvind Swahn's study on some 1,100 variants of Cupid and Psyche and related types, he concluded that the bear is the "most usual" form of the supernatural husband in Germanic and Slavonic areas.

 According to Hans-Jörg Uther, the main feature of tale type ATU 425A is "bribing the false bride for three nights with the husband".
 In fact, when he developed his revision of Aarne-Thompson's system, Uther remarked that an "essential" trait of the tale type ATU 425A was the "wife's quest and gifts" and "nights bought".

+Origins

+Historian Alexander Bugge remarked on the great similarity between the Irish tale and Norwegian East of the Sun and West of the Moon, and suggested that the tale migrated from Norway via Hebrides to Ireland and Scotland, due to references to "Norway" in the stories.
+According to him, this direction would explain the substitution of the bear in the Irish text for the bull in Scotland.

 Variants

 Germany

 In a variant from Franconia, collected by Ludwig Bechstein, Die Knaben mit den goldnen Sternlein ("The Boys with the Golden Stars"), a young count overhears three girls talking, the third promising to marry the count and bear him two children with golden stars on their chests (tale type ATU 707, The Three Golden Children).
 The count marries the girl and she bears the children.
 His mother casts the children in the water, but a servant rescues them.
 The wife is accused of giving birth to cats and is expelled from home.
 The servant gives back her children and they live in solitude.
 Years later, she decides to seek her husband out, in Portugal.
 She takes her children to a castle, whose lady asks for one of her children and in return gives her a golden spinning wheel.
 The same thing happens in a second castle: she gives up one of her children and receives another golden trinket.
 She uses both to buy two nights with her husband in Portugal.